 Vultures is a poem by Nigerian poet Chinua Achebe.
 It is a dark, sombre piece that focuses on the concentration camp Belsen and a Commandant that works there.
 It is a gritty poem that is hard to read due to the harrowing subject matter.

-I think the vultures, described in such a disparaging; grim fashion could be construed as a metaphor for the people responsible for the atrocities in Belsen and in particular the Commandant.
+The vultures are described in such a disparaging and grim fashion that could be construed as a metaphor for the people responsible for the atrocities in Belsen and in particular the Commandant.
 It is the longest part of the poem and I don’t think is a coincidence.
-I think the first stanza is a metaphor for the Commandant’s predominant personality traits and this is why it dominates so much of the poem’s content.
+The first stanza is a metaphor for the Commandant’s predominant personality traits and this is why it dominates so much of the poem’s content.
 The third stanza, the scene with his child, represents a far smaller portion of the poem and this, I think, is a metaphor for his spark of humanity.
-The form of this poem is very clever as it creates a grim image, creates a glimmer of hope in the second and third Stanza and then ends on a dour note emphasising the futility of the situation.
+The form of this poem is very clever as it creates a grim image, creates a glimmer of hope in the second and third Stanza, and then ends on a dour note emphasizing the futility of the situation.
 You can read Vultures in full here at mahmag.

 This Stanza throws the poem on its head somewhat.
 It cleverly constructs the character of the Commandant.
 His description is not particularly flattering.
 His only physical description describes his “hairy nostrils” but his actions are kind and very human.
 He brings chocolate home for his child.
 A kind gesture and not actions you would probably associate with a war criminal.
 Achebe makes us see that even this horrible man has a soft side and that is represented by the description of his interactions with his child.
 It is almost as if his child represents his “good side” and the vultures represent his “bad side” Achebe also produces the harrowing image of the smell produced by Belsen, the smell that lingers on the Commandant himself being described as “human roast” considering the man smelling this way and then hugging his “tender offspring” this is a very powerful piece of imagery.

-In this final stanza Achebe brings the poem to a close by describing how even the “ogre” that is the commandant has a soft side, which was shown in the preceding stanza.
-He emphasises the solace that should be taken in this small mercy “praise bounteous providence” his language here is particularly emphatic and evokes fantastic contrasts, describing the Commandant’s humanity as a “tiny glow worm” which is encapsulated in a “cruel, icy cavern” even the word encapsulated isn’t accidental, suggesting that his warmth is trapped.
+In this final stanza, Achebe brings the poem to a close-by describing how even the “ogre” that is the commandant has a soft side, which was shown in the preceding stanza.
+He emphasizes the solace that should be taken in this small mercy “praise bounteous providence” his language here is particularly emphatic and evokes fantastic contrasts, describing the Commandant’s humanity as a “tiny glow worm” which is encapsulated in a “cruel, icy cavern” even the word encapsulated isn’t accidental, suggesting that his warmth is trapped.
 It gives a picture of an evil man that would be rid of that warmth if possible.
-This is further emphasised by the line “the very germ of that kindred love” this is not the voice of the narrator but rather a peak into the psyche of the Commandant and showing the narrators omniscience.
+This is further emphasized by the line “the very germ of that kindred love” this is not the voice of the narrator but rather a peek into the psyche of the Commandant and showing the narrator’s omniscience.
 This is a chilling thought, the idea that the Commandant views his softer side as a curse, or a “germ” Achebe closes by using the phrase “perpetuity of evil” suggesting that evilness is enduring, everlasting.
 This leaves the poem on a very bleak note.

 About Chinua Achebe